Crystle Stewart: Pageantry

 Stewart won the Miss Texas USA 2008 title in a state pageant held in Laredo, Texas on July 1, 2007, after competing against 121 other contestants.
+At the time, she ran a party-planning and motivational speaking company and modeled professionally.
 She represented Texas in the Miss USA 2008 pageant held in April 2008.
 Stewart graduated from Elkins High School in Missouri City, and graduated from the University of Houston in 2007.
 Additionally, Stewart graduated from Barbizon Modeling and Acting School in Houston.

 This was Stewart's fifth attempt at the Miss Texas USA title; she had placed first runner-up in both the 2006 and 2007 events; third runner-up in 2005; and made the semi-finals in 2003.
 Her first appearance in the state pageant was in 2002 when she made the semi-finals of the Miss Texas USA 2003 pageant competing as Miss Fort Bend County.
 In 2004, Stewart again competed as Miss Fort Bend County and placed third runner-up to Tyler Willis at Miss Texas USA 2005.
 The following year, she competed in the Miss Houston local pageant and placed first runner-up to Lauren Lanning.
 She competed at Miss Texas USA 2006 as Miss Harris County, and placed first runner-up to Lanning for the second time.
 In 2006, she placed first runner-up to Miss Houston for a second time and, in a double repetition, placed first runner-up to Miss Houston, Magen Ellis, in the 2007 state pageant (competing as Miss Southeast Texas).

 In 2007, she did not compete for a local title, and instead entered as an at large delegate for Miss Texas USA 2008, again holding the Miss Fort Bend County title.
 She made the final two in the state-televised pageant, alongside Miss Houston Brooke Daniels, who was also a runner-up at Miss Texas USA 2007.
 This time Stewart won the title and was crowned Miss Texas USA 2008.
 She also won the Everything but Water Swimsuit award, announced during the preliminary competition.
 Stewart is the second African American to win the crown at Miss Texas USA; Chelsi Smith was crowned Miss Texas USA 1995 (and later Miss USA and Miss Universe).

 On April 11, 2008, Stewart represented Texas in the Miss USA 2008 pageant where she became the ninth Texan to win the Miss USA title.
 Throughout her reign she served for various charities, conducted media interviews and made other public appearances.
 On 26 April, she attended the White House Correspondents' Association dinner.

 Stewart holds a degree in consumer science and merchandising from the University of Houston.
 Stewart is represented as a model by Neal Hamil Agency in Houston.